-The MENA Film Festival is celebrating its milestone fifth edition this November in Vancouver, Canada and we want you to be a part!
-For the past four years, MENA has been Vancouver's first and only festival dedicated to films from the Middle East and North Africa (MENA) / South West Asia and North Africa (SWANA) region.
+The MENA Film Festival is celebrating its sixth edition in January 2025 and we want you to be a part of it!
+For five years, MENA has been Vancouver's first and only festival dedicated to films from the Middle East and North Africa (MENA) / South West Asia and North Africa (SWANA) region.

-We are excited for the chance to continue showcasing stories and experiences from our local community, across Canada and the global diaspora.
+We are excited for the chance to continue showcasing stories and experiences from the region, our local and Canadian community, and the global diaspora.

-*We acknowledge that our festival is based off the unceded, ancestral and traditional and lands of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səlí̓lwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+*We acknowledge that our festival is based on the unceded, ancestral, and traditional lands of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səlí̓lwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+MENA Film Festival stands in solidarity with the diverse indigenous populations of the MENA/SWANA region including its Palestinian, Armenian, and Sudanese community members among others, their resistance, dreams, and futures.

 VISION: